 Having more diverse people at the table.

-Many people ask me all the time “how is your portfolio so diverse?”.
-I don’t know, it’s just my network; there’s nothing prescriptive about it.
+People ask me all the time: “How is your portfolio so diverse?”.
+I don’t know, it’s just my network.
+There’s nothing prescriptive about it.
 It’s just how I move and where I find companies and who sends me companies.

-On the other side: there’s a lot that still needs to be done, education-wise.
-The number of founders I meet early on, who just don’t have a true understanding of how venture works or how funding works.
+On the other side, there’s a lot that still needs to be done education-wise.
+The number of founders I meet early on don’t have a true understanding of how venture works or how funding works.

-But if you’re an underrepresented founder, and you’re just breaking into this industry, there’s no way for you to know that.
+But, if you’re an underrepresented founder and you’re just breaking into this industry, there’s no way for you to know that.
 It becomes really easy to think the whole industry is racist and that others are getting tons of money for doing no work.
-Just so you know: there’s some racism in there!
+Just so you know, there is some racism in there!
 But generally speaking, if you don’t have a network of people who are just willing to give you all that money because they know you, then you have to build a business that’s worth somebody giving money to.
-But when you’re being bombarded with information that’s to the contrary, it’s hard to make that distinction.
+But, when you’re being bombarded with information, that’s to the contrary and it’s hard to make that distinction.

 It took me two and a half years to learn how any of this stuff works.